-Family Court.
+If you have a disability, you may be eligible for some protections under the Individuals with Disabilities Education Act (IDEA).119 The disability can be a physical, emotional, or learning disability.120 Sometimes a court will consider disabilities when deciding if they will send your case to Family Court.
 If your parent or guardian asks, you can get tested for a disability under IDEA and your home school district has to pay for the test.
-You can use the information from the test to argue for being treated as a juvenile in court.
+You can use the information from the test to argue for being treated as a "juvenile" in court.
 Talk to your lawyer to find out how this is done, because different jurisdictions have different ways for asking for a test.

-If you are evaluated and found to have a disability, it is important to let the court know.
+If you are evaluated and found to have a disability, it is important to tell the court.
 Some studies say that as many as seventy percent of incarcerated youth suffer from a disability.
-Some disabilities, unlike the need for a wheelchair or cane, are invisible.
+Some disabilities are invisible.
 For example, learning or emotional disabilities often lead to problems with other people.
-Proper evaluation and treatment of these problems can make rehabilitation easier to achieve, and can also help make education and other programs more helpful.
+Proper evaluation and treatment can make rehabilitation easier, and treatment can also help make education and other programs more helpful.

 If you have already been diagnosed with a disability but your previous Individualized Education Program ("IEP") was not followed while you attended school, you should tell your lawyer.
-For instance, if you were diagnosed with a learning disability and your IEP required you to have a tutor to help you with your studies, but your school never gave you a tutor, the school system's failure to follow the IEP could help you explain to the judge why you may have had trouble with rehabilitation programs before.
+For instance, if you were diagnosed with a learning disability and your IEP required you to have a tutor, but your school never gave you a tutor, the school system's failure to follow the IEP could help you explain to the judge why you may have had trouble with rehabilitation programs before.
 If your lawyer can convince the judge that this is true, you may receive a lighter sentence.